int128/terraform-aws-kops-alb/README.md

 ## Goals

-- You can operate the Kunernetes cluster by `kubectl`.
+- You can manage the Kunernetes cluster using `kubectl`.
 - You can access to services on the cluster through HTTPS.

 ## Getting Started